wenwenmin/SpaCross/README.md

 ## Contact details
-If you have any questions, please contact fangdonghai@aliyun.com.
+If you have any questions, please contact fangdonghai@aliyun.com and minwenwen@ynu.edu.cn.